Mehul10/WebD/Lecture 22/readme.md

 - new --> makes an object out of a function
 - this --> it refers to the current location
+- this points to the place where the function has been called
 ```
 function Person(name,age)
 {